linneasimonexjobb/pythonexample/wiki/docs/index.md

 ## Navigation
 Write where the different navigations take you in the wiki.

-In this wiki, we have configured the different tools of DevOps in each NavBar.
+In this wiki, we have configured the different tools of DevOps in each NavBar

 We recommend having a documentation tidy and easy to maintain.
 An example would be: